ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion

-\begin{itemize} \item{An end-to-end ATFuse network is proposed for the fusion of IV images.
-Extensive experiments on multiple datasets show that our proposed ATFuse method achieves good effect and generalization ability.} \item{A discrepancy information injection module (DIIM) is proposed based on the cross-attention mechanism.
-With this DIIM, the unique features of the source images can be explored respectively.} \item{An alternate common information injection module (ACIIM) is applied to the proposed framework, in which common information is fully retained in the final result.} \item{A segmented pixel loss function composed of different pixel intensity constraints is designed to train ATFuse so that the preservation of texture details and brightness information can reach a good trade-off in the fused results.} \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{enumerate} \item{An end-to-end ATFusion network is proposed for the fusion of IV images.
+Extensive experiments on multiple datasets show that our ATFusion method achieves good performance and generalization ability.} \item{A discrepancy information injection module (DIIM) and an alternate common information injection module (ACIIM) are proposed based on the cross-attention mechanism.
+With DIIM and ACIIM, the discrepancy and common features of the source images can be fully explored respectively.} \item{A segmented pixel loss function composed of different pixel intensity constraints is designed to train ATFusion so that the preservation of texture details and brightness information can reach a good trade-off in the fused results.} \end{enumerate}